georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Georgia?

 In the state of Georgia, traffic violations and infractions refer to offenses related to driving or road usage.
 Generally, these offenses vary in severity, but they are broadly classified as either violations or infarctions.
 The Official Code of Georgia Annotated (O. C. G. A.) sub-classifies traffic violations as felonies and misdemeanors, depending on severity.
-Individuals found guilty of violations face serious consequences ranging from hefty fines to jail time.
+Individuals found guilty of violations often face serious consequences ranging from hefty fines to jail time.
 On the other hand, traffic infarctions are less serious offenses.
 A guilty party may pay fines, complete community service, or face sanctions imposed by the court.

 What Are Felony Traffic Violations In Georgia?

 Felony traffic violations are the most severe types of driving offenses as they tend to be injurious in terms of financial or physical damages.
 Compared to misdemeanors and infractions, traffic felonies typically carry the most substantial penalties.
-Depending on the circumstances, a guilty individual will face penalties specified under the Official Code of Georgia Annotated.
+Depending on the circumstances, a guilty individual may face penalties specified under the Official Code of Georgia Annotated.
 Generally, traffic violations in Georgia become felonies by a habitual violation or when serious injury or homicide results, according to the Traffic Court Reference Manual.

-Likewise, frequent traffic violations result in the suspension of license for extended periods and more severe penalties with each violation.
+Likewise, frequent traffic violations may result in the suspension of license for extended periods and more severe penalties with each violation.
 For instance, the O. C. G. A. classifies a first D. U. I. as a misdemeanor up to the third offense.
 However, a fourth conviction is a felony that is punishable by significant fines, probationary period, clinical evaluation, and 1 to 5 years in prison.

 Generally, the State of Georgia does not use a classification or grading system for offenses.
 Thus, the assignment of penalty is on a crime-by-crime basis.
 Nevertheless, the classification of traffic offenses are: